mgomes/api_auth/README.md

                   config.date_format = '%a, %d %b %Y %T GMT'
                   # The name of the algorithm to pass at the beginning of the Authorization header
                   config.algorithm = 'APIAuth'
+                  # A custom class to use to generate the signature
+                  config.signer = ApiAuth::Signers::Standard
                   # For security, requests dated older or newer than this timespan are considered inauthentic.
                   config.clock_skew = 60
                 end